-- Actual availability of each supply during any given year depends on hydrology, groundwater recharge operations and conditions, and other factors. - The analysis assumes that recommended projects from Valley Water's WSMP31 are implemented.
+- Actual availability of each supply during any given year depends on hydrology, groundwater recharge operations and conditions, and other factors. - The analysis assumes that recommended projects from Valley Water's WSMP are implemented.
 These include Transfer Bethany Pipeline (2025); Anderson dam seismic retrofit and potable reuse (2030); Guadalupe, Calero, and Almaden dam seismic retrofits and Pacheco Reservoir Expansion (2035); and an additional 35,000 AF of conservation (to reach Valley Water's goal of 109,000 AF by 2040 with a 1992 baseline). - Groundwater storage shown assumes groundwater can be drawn down to the severe stage of Valley Water's WSCP.
 This does not represent a sustainable long-term groundwater condition, but these supplies represent water that may be needed to get through a prolonged drought. - Imported water allocations to Valley Water from the Bay Area Delta through SWP and CVP were provided by DWR in their Delivery Capability Report 2019 for contractors to use in their UWMPs.
-However, the Delivery Capability Report 2019 dataset does not include any projected changes to future environmental regulations nor the hydrologic sequence for the most recent and more severe 2012-2016 drought. - There is uncertainty associated with projected project benefits some WSMP projects and/or their yields may not be realized as currently expected; Valley Water is still evaluating impacts of climate change to local supplies and those analyses are not included in their UWMP.
+However, the Delivery Capability Report 2019 dataset does not include any projected changes to future environmental regulations that according to Valley Water may result in up to a 25% reduction of imported water deliveries.
+The Delivery Capability Report 2019 dataset also does not include the hydrologic sequence for the most recent and more severe 2012-2016 drought, as the model that DWR used to develop their delivery projections for use in contractors' UWMP does not go beyond 2003.
+For comparison, the lowest total annual imported delivery to Valley Water during the 1987-1992 drought in the Delivery Capability Report 2019 dataset is 83,200 AF, while the actual lowest annual imported delivery during the 2012-2016 drought was 60,320 AF.
+As of June 1, 2021 due to current drought conditions, Valley Water's 2021 SWP allocation is 5% providing 5,000 AF to Valley Water and the 2021 CVP allocation has been reduced from 55% for Municipal & Industrial water to 25% prospectively providing 42,300 AF to Valley Water over 2021, showcasing the disconnect between data provided by DWR and current conditions. - There is uncertainty associated with projected project benefits some WSMP projects and/or their yields may not be realized as currently expected; Valley Water is still evaluating impacts of climate change to local supplies and those analyses are not included in their UWMP.